top of page

 Brand 53: Annual National Juried Exhibition of Works on Paper

-The Associates of Brand Library & Art Center in Glendale, California announces its 53rd Annual National Juried Exhibition of Works on Paper.
-Cash awards total more than $4,000, including a Juror’s Award.
-All accepted artworks will be included in a show at Brand Library’s Gallery and in both printed and online exhibition catalogs.
-We welcome artists at any point on their artistic journey—students, professionals, and hobbyists.
+The Associates of Brand Library & Art Center in Glendale, California will host its 53rd Annual National Juried Exhibition of Works on Paper this summer.
+Submitted entries are currently being reviewed, and accepted artists will be notified by June 1.
+All accepted artworks will be included in the show at Brand Library’s Gallery and in both printed and online exhibition catalogs.

 This year’s juror, Sigrid Burton, considers color and drawing as the foundation of her artistic practice and is noted for her works in oil on canvas or linen and mixed media on paper.
 She explores the natural world both literally and figuratively, with the intention of making light and depth tangible and visible on a two-dimensional picture plane.
 Burton captures the phenomenological occurrence of reflection and refraction of light, in particular, water, sky and deep space.
 Her studies of the art of the Indian subcontinent and its ancient and sophisticated aesthetic theory have influenced her thinking that the importance of a work of art is the response that the work evokes from the viewer.
 Within this context, color is understood to have great expressive and communicative power.